kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

 With this KEP, DRA drivers can define metadata in mixins separately from specific devices and include them in a device by reference.
 This reduces the duplication in ResourceSlices and allows for more compact device definitions.
+It also enables defining devices with more attributes, capacities and consumed counters than without mixins.
+Mixins can also be used in counter sets.

 ## Motivation